tryoxiss/atkinson-hyperlegible-pro/README.md

 # This repository exists only as an archive.
-The font has been renamed to  [Lexia Ultralegible](https://github.com/jacobxperez/lexica-ultralegible).
+The font has been renamed to  [Lexica Ultralegible](https://github.com/jacobxperez/lexica-ultralegible).

 This repository exists to direct people who found of this font under the old name to the new font name and repository.